laksheenmendis/Mining-Stackoverflow-survey-results/README.md

 # File Descriptions

-There are 3 notebooks available here which contains work related to the above questions.
-Each notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is only 1 notebook with the name 'Know more about developers'.
+This contains work related to the above questions in sections.
+Markdown cells and inline comments, were used to assist in walking through the thought process for individual steps.

 # Libraries Used